Having difficulty falling asleep? We offer a helpful resource, consider reading through our by-laws.

 Section 3.
 Deposits and Disbursements: The money of VTMHCA shall be deposited in its name in such financial institutions that the board of directors shall designate and shall be drawn out only by such manner as may be specified by resolution of the board.

 Section 4.
-Dissolution: Upon dissolution of the association, the assets shall be distributed to the American Mental Health Counselors Association, 801 North Fairfax Street, Suite 304, Alexandria, Virginia 22314.
+Dissolution: Upon dissolution of the association, the assets shall be distributed as determined by the Board of Directors.